Carl Wafer

-Carl Wafer (born January 17, 1951) is an American former professional football defensive end who played one season in the National Football League (NFL) for the Green Bay Packers and New York Giants.
+Carl Wafer (born January 17, 1951) is an American former professional football player who was a defensive end for one season in the National Football League (NFL) with the Green Bay Packers and New York Giants.
 He played college football for the Tennessee State Tigers and was selected in the second round of the 1974 NFL draft by the Denver Broncos.

 Early life

 Wafer was born on January 17, 1951, in Magnolia, Arkansas.
 He attended Dallas High School in Texas, where he competed in football as a linebacker, being a four-year varsity team member.
-After high school, he enrolled at Tennessee State University (TSU) in 1970 and played for the Tennessee State Tigers football team.
+After high school, he enrolled at Tennessee State University (TSU) in 1970 and played for the Tigers.
 At Tennessee State, he majored in health and physical education.

 Wafer played for TSU from 1970 to 1973, receiving varsity letters each year.
 Playing linebacker and defensive end, he was part of the Tigers' defense that helped the team compile undefeated records in 1970 and 1973 with Black college national championships in 1970, 1971, and 1973.
 The 1973 Tigers compiled a record of 10–0 and were named small college national champions, winning each game by an average margin of over 24 points.
 In his collegiate career, he was part of a team that won 41 out of 43 total games played.